StarNamer/dactyl-manuform-all/doc/design.md

 ![Unified design](../resources/switch-holes.png)

-Obviously note that there is no thumb cluster.
+Obviously note that there is no separate thumb cluster.
 Having never gotten accustomed to one I likely don't know what I'm missing, but removing it really appeals to me in terms of symmetry and space economy.
+The Maltron is essentially a bowl-shape anyway, I just decided to take it to its logical extreme.
 This also allows a single design to be used for a modified left/right handed Dvorak layout:

 ![Right-hand Dvorak](../resources/trochee-layout.png)